 It is Gabriella's role in the team to identify the projects for support.
 One of the largest impacts this year has also been working with Catie's Closet, an organisation that keeps lower income kids in school by providing clothing and toiletries in schools for children without these basic essentials.
-The project teams Generation Impact has created has helped Catie's Closet to develop their website and an app to facilitate donations, secure a sustainable supply chain, and expand their marketing plan.
+The project teams Generation Impact has created has helped Catie's Closet to develop their website and an app to facilitate donations, secure a sustainable supply chain, and expand marketing plan.

-GEneration Impact continues to grow in popularity, and Gabriella and her team aim to continue to increase their capacity to connect motivated employees with social impact projects.
+GEneration Impact continues to grow in popularity, and Gabriella and her team aim to continue to increase their capacity to motivated employees with social impact projects.
 For Gabriella, GEneration Impact continues to offer management experience and personal development opportunities.
 It has also given her greater access to new colleagues and parts of the business, and individuals and organisations outside GE.

-Gabriella continues to set an example for other young leaders, showing that they can develop their own leadership in their business by providing invaluable support to social impact initiatives internally and externally.
+Gabriella continues to set an example for other young leaders, showing that they can develop their own leadership in their business by providing invaluable support to social impact initiatives internally and amzah has worked with Reckitt for six years, joining the company with a background in marketing in a role working for the Vanish brand.
+By 2018, he was working as Global Consumer Insight Lead on a newly launched anti-pollution brand SiTi.

+HAMZAH SARWAR

-HAMZAH SARWAR UK 😹 Global Purpose Director at Dettol - RB
+Global Purpose Director at Dettol - Reckitt